 - “All In – Coverage”

-All in means that everything is the responsibility of the association.
+All in means that everything is the responsibility of the association and needs to covered with master insurance policy.
 The only thing it excludes is the condo owner’s personal property (all condo categories excluded personal property).
 There are four elements to every condo: common elements, limited common elements, unit property, and unit improvements.
 These four elements refer to pretty much everything in a condo: furniture, appliances, floors, walls, everything nailed down, and anything that the association provides.
 Check your condo agreement to find the specifics, but All In policies are supposed to protect all four elements.

-Bare Walls means there is limited property coverage.
-This could mean a lot of things.
-This could mean the association is responsible for the exterior of the condo, but not the interior.
-Some contracts will refer to common areas which could mean common walls of the unit property.
+Bare Walls means there is limited property coverage for condominium complex.
+Based on this the association is responsible for the exterior of the condo and common areas.
+Interior areas of unit owners would not included and the unit owners will be responsible to protect this gap in insurance with a homeowner’s policy. also, some contracts will refer to common areas which could mean common walls of the unit property.
 Some associations will only cover your walls up to the drywall.
 The Bare Walls policy is tricky and limited, but not uniform in its limits.
 Experts recommend getting a legal opinion to help determine what is covered and what is not.

-LoPriore Insurance Agency has specialized expertise in identifying just the right amount of coverage you will need for your condo.
-If you’re moving into a condo, your first call should be to LoPriore Insurance Agency to discuss your condo insurance policy.
+Above all, you can count on LoPriore Insurance Agency’s specialized insurance expertise.
+We can help you in identifying just the right amount of coverage you will need for your condo.
+If you’re moving into a condo, your first call should be to LoPriore Insurance Agency to discuss your condo ho-6 insurance policy.
 They can find you a policy that fits your lifestyle and covers all the gaps in your condo’s master policy.
 They make the process easy and convenient!
 When you can’t make it to the office, LoPriore Insurance offers e-signatures for policies and even makes house calls!
 Whatever you might need, LoPriore Insurance can provide it in a way that works for you!